bhisaac/5eFP/5eFP-SRD.md

 The opportunity attack is the most common type of reaction.

-## Ready
+## Ready (Action)

-**_Discard your action to Ready an action_.** Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
+Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
 The Ready action allows you to discard your reaction to act before the start of your next turn.

 First, you decide what perceivable circumstance will trigger your reaction.
 Then, you choose the action you will take in response to that trigger or you choose to move up to your speed in response to it.
 Examples include, “If the cultist steps on the trapdoor, I’ll pull the lever that opens it,” and “If the goblin steps next to me, I move away.”